Removing a wall to open up this cramped, dated kitchen to the adjoining sunroom really made a big difference! Other changes included:

 Danny Lipford: We’re digging deeper and deeper into our First Time Homeowner project and it’s steadily gaining momentum.
 My daughter Chelsea is renovating her first house, and we’re bringing the cameras along for the ride.
 She settled into her house a few months ago and immediately started planning improvements.
 Since then, we’ve remodeled the exterior with beautiful low-maintenance materials and renovated the tiny bathroom to maximize the space and visual appeal.

 Now it’s time to tackle the seriously outdated kitchen in this 70-year-old house.
 Chelsea’s been busy online looking at cabinet choices, and she went straight to merillat.com to check out their step-by-step kitchen planner.
-With this design tool she answers a few questions that allows the online tool to make suggestions on the style and functionality of her kitchen.
+With this design tool, she answers a few questions that allow the online tool to make suggestions on the style and functionality of her kitchen.
 The steps include: getting started, inspiration, door styles, organization and accessories, planning your space, and finally, all the finishing touches.

 She’s also been talking with the kitchen designers at Merillat and they’ve agreed to help out with the layout and provide some cabinets for her kitchen.
 That’s great news, because we’ve worked with Merillat many times before and they always bring some cool ideas to the project.

-One idea is to open the kitchen up to the sun room behind it.
+One idea is to open the kitchen up to the sunroom behind it.
 This area was originally a back porch.
 So, our first step was leveling that floor to bring it up flush with the kitchen.
 Now it’s time for the real work to start.

 On a kitchen renovation like this, this is when reality really sets in.
 When the homeowner has to remove everything out of the cabinets, put it in a box and move it out to the storage area so that all of the cabinetry can be torn out.
 But we’re going to try to reuse as many of the cabinets as we possibly can.
 If you’ve ever removed all of the stuff out of your kitchen cabinets you’re probably amazed at how much stuff is actually in here.

 Here, I’m going to give you a hand on this.
 This is one of those jobs people never allow enough time to do.
-Let me show you spinning plate.
+Let me show you a spinning plate.

 Chelsea Lipford: No. Uh-uh.